Velvet Shank

 Possible Confusion

-The Funeral Bell (Galerina marginata), pictured, is similar and deadly poisonous but it has a skirt on the stem, Velvet Shanks don’t.
+The Funeral Bell (Galerina marginata), pictured, is similar and deadly poisonous but it has a skirt on the stem.
+Velvet Shanks usually grow in larger clusters than Funeral Bells.

 The Sulphur Tuft (Hypholoma fasciculare) is also similar but unlikely to be confused with the Velvet Shank as the sulphur tuft is sulphur yellow and has dirty olive green gills.